MinYaoJhu/Advanced_R/Ch6_Functions_1.md

     ```

 > 100. Lazy evaluation, Default arguments. `x = z`can be supplied inside the function

+> The function returns 100.
+The default argument (x = z) gets lazily evaluated within the function environment when x gets accessed.
+At this time z has already been bound to the value 100.
+The illustrated principle here is lazy evaluation.

 3. What does this function return?
 Why?
 Which principle does it illustrate?